ilvoron/SnakeGameC/README.md

 ## Overview

-**SnakeGameC** is a simple console snake game built for Windows, developed in C. It was created as part of a university project aimed at teaching students how to work in a team on a modular basis.
-Each member of the team was responsible for designing and implementing their own module, after which the modules were integrated into a single project.
+**SnakeGameC** is a simple console-based snake game built for Windows, developed in C.
+This project was created as part of a university course, designed to teach students the fundamentals of **team-based modular programming**.

+Each team member was responsible for designing and implementing a separate module, which was later integrated into a single project.
-This approach allowed each team member to work independently, while learning how to combine their efforts to complete the game.
-The goal was to help students gain experience in team-based software development and modular programming.
+This approach allowed participants to work independently while also learning to collaborate in a structured software development environment.

-## System Requirements to Run `.exe`
+## System Requirements
-- OS: Windows XP or higher
+- **OS**: Windows XP or higher

 ## Build Requirements
 To build the executable, you will need: